How to Write Thesis Statement: A Practical Guide for Your Paper

 For the vast majority of academic work, sticking to the end-of-the-intro rule is your safest and most effective bet.
 It shows you're confident and clear about your argument right from the start.

 If you’re ever second-guessing your paper's structure, Zemith's Document Assistant can act as your personal structural engineer.
 It analyzes your draft to see if your thesis is well-placed and clearly articulated, making sure your foundation is solid before you build the rest of your paper on it.
-Be sure to check out our other research paper writing tips to make every part of your paper just as strong.
+Be sure to check out our other to make every part of your paper just as strong.

 Common Thesis Statement Blunders (and How to Fix Them)